Noordev370/MWebShare/README.md

 2. Make sure yor PC and the other device you want to send files is connected (on the same wi-fi or the local network).
 3. Start the app server by typing in the console `npm run start` :wink:
 4. A URL will apperare in the console.
 Type that URL in browser search box of the device you want to share files with
-5. All things are done and don't forget toStar us on github :relaxed:
+5. All things are done and don't forget to **Star us on github :relaxed:**